jgmchan/proteus/README.md

 ## Usage

-Proteus is fairly easy to use.
-It requires a YAML configuration file to be located at ~/.proteus.yaml.
+Proteus requires a YAML configuration file to be located at ~/.proteus.yaml.
 This file will describe the rules to match and the git configs to apply.

 Sample ~/.proteus.yaml:

     - rules:
         remote_origin: github.com
       config:
         user.name: jgmchan
         user.email: jgmchan@gmail.com
     - rules:
         remote_origin: git.example.com
       config: